Putin says Ukraine 'radicals' could disrupt gas flows to Europe

 "We are seriously concerned about statements by Ukrainian radicals, their direct threats to interrupt the transit of gas.
 We hope that common sense somehow prevails there," Putin told a gathering of international oil and gas executives.

-Russia's pipeline gas exporting monopoly Gazprom has threatened to halt deliveries to Ukraine on June 3 if Kiev does not pay for its gas in advance and does not start reducing its $3.5 billion (2.07 billion pounds) gas debt.
+Russia's pipeline gas exporting monopoly Gazprom has threatened to halt deliveries to Ukraine on June 3 if Kiev does not pay for its gas in advance and does not start reducing its $3.5 billion gas debt.

 It was not exactly clear which statements Putin was referring to.